DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-ui.md

 - LDAP server connectivity may be intermittent.
 - **Or**; You have regular users registering normally in your application.

-To enable this feature, you must define a `fallback` array inside of the credentials you return from the `credentials()` method inside of your `LoginController`:
+To enable this feature, you must define a `fallback` array inside the credentials you return from the `credentials()` method inside your `LoginController`:

 ```php
 protected function credentials(Request $request)